 Honeymoons are a staple of the wedding experience.
 Honeymoons are an important time to escape from the pent-up stress from wedding planning and spend intimate time together.
 There might not be another event in your life that dictates you and your spouse splurge on a vacation together.
 Some argue that honeymoons pose greater importance to newlyweds than the actual wedding.
 However, with the lingering uncertainty surrounding Covid-19, honeymoon planning can be an extremely daunting task.
 Some couples have found new ways to work around the uncertainty and have a good time, despite our world’s circumstances.

 Honeyfund conducted a recent survey asking couples if their honeymoon plans changed during Covid-19.
-A large number of couples reported changing their honeymoon location to domestic rather than international location.
+A large number of couples reported changing their honeymoon location to a domestic rather than international location.
 Another large number of couples reported that they postponed their honeymoon for a later date.
 Only 7 percent of respondents reported completely following through with their original honeymoon plans.
 If you are currently planning a honeymoon, your honeymoon plans are likely to change.
 We have listed five tips to help you plan your honeymoon during Covid-19.

 Tip 1: Pay attention to CDC and WHO guidelines